raspberrypi/documentation/configuration/uart.md

 There are two types of UART available on the Raspberry Pi -  [PL011](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0183g/index.html) and mini UART.
 The PL011 is a capable, broadly 16550-compatible UART, while the mini UART has a reduced feature set.

 All UARTs on the Raspberry Pi are 3.3V only - damage will occur if they are connected to 5V systems.
-An adaptor can be used to connect to 5V systems. alternatively, low-cost USB to 3.3V serial adaptors are available from various third parties.
+An adaptor can be used to connect to 5V systems.
+Alternatively, low-cost USB to 3.3V serial adaptors are available from various third parties.

 ## Pi Zero, 1, 2 and 3 - two UARTs